ShivaniSundriyal7/CPU-Scheduling-Algorithm-Visualizer/README.md

 # CPU-Scheduling-Algorithm-Visualizer

 This CPU Scheduling Simulator is a command-line program written in C++.
+<\br>
 It allows users to simulate various CPU scheduling algorithms including:

 - First-Come, First-Serve (FCFS)
 - Shortest-Job-First (SJF)